Feature status of clouds

 With its CVM offering, Azure provides the best foundations for Constellation.
 Regarding (3), Azure provides direct access to remote-attestation statements.
 However, regarding (4), the standard CVMs still include closed-source firmware running in VM Privilege Level (VMPL) 0.
 This firmware is signed by Azure.
 The signature is reflected in the remote-attestation statements of CVMs.
 Thus, the Azure closed-source firmware becomes part of Constellation's trusted computing base (TCB).

-* Recently, Azure announced the limited preview of CVMs with customizable firmware.
-With this CVM type, (4) switches from No to Yes.
-Constellation will support customizable firmware on Azure in the future.
+* Recently, Azure announced the open source paravisor OpenHCL.
+It's the foundation for fully open source and verifiable CVM firmware.
+Once Azure provides their CVM firmware with reproducible builds based on OpenHCL, (4) switches from No to Yes.
+Constellation will support OpenHCL based firmware on Azure in the future.

 Google Cloud Platform (GCP)